RooLife Group

 Venture Round in 2013

-Stem Cell Therapeutics Corp. is a Toronto-based biopharmaceutical company focused on developing innovative cancer therapies derived from cancer stem cell research.
-As the only public entity in Canada dedicated to this field, the company leverages over 50 years of pioneering research in stem cells, collaborating with prominent academic institutions and oncology treatment centers in Toronto, a renowned hub for cancer research.
-In addition to its cancer initiatives, the company is also involved in creating drug-based therapies aimed at treating central nervous system diseases.
-These therapies stimulate a patient's own resident stem cells to facilitate the repair of neurological functions impaired by conditions such as stroke, traumatic brain injury, and multiple sclerosis, aiming to restore health in patients suffering from various neurodegenerative disorders.
+Stem Cell Therapeutics Corp. is a Toronto-based biopharmaceutical development company focused on advancing cancer stem cell research into innovative therapies for cancer treatment.
+As Canada's only public company dedicated to this field, it leverages over fifty years of pioneering stem cell research and collaborates with leading academic institutions and oncology treatment centers in Toronto, a prominent hub for cancer research.
+Additionally, the company develops drug-based therapies aimed at treating central nervous system diseases.
+These therapies stimulate the patient's own resident stem cells to repair neurological functions impaired by conditions such as stroke, traumatic brain injury, and multiple sclerosis, ultimately providing potential cures for various nervous system disorders.

 Arno Therapeutics